 I started taking Marc to classical music concerts.
 He has had a lot of exposure to music his whole life as his father is a professional pianist.
 I took a chance last year that he may enjoy a Baroque concert featuring a solo mandolinist, Avi Avital.
 He liked the music so much, he asked for the CD which I purchased.
 Marc then began conducting to this CD and also using it for relaxation and in his yoga sessions.
 Avi Avital lead to other concerts, one that featured a string quartet.
 This became a new passion and we now attended the Banff International String Quartet competition and festival every September.

 I took both children to their first ballet 6 years ago.
 It was very modern and more like dance than classical ballet.
 One of the pieces that was performed was Queen’s Bohemian Rhapsody, which began Julia’s love of Queen.
 She discovered the Muppets did their own version of the song on You Tube so this got her researching more about the Muppets and what kinds of music they performed.
 Julia then wanted to study puppetry when she finished high school this year and become a puppeteer.
 She started taking private lessons twice a month to build her puppeteering skills.
 I ordered a documentary from the library called Being Elmo which is the story of Kevin Clash, Sesame Street’s Senior Puppet Coordinator.
 Let’s see where this will lead!

 10 tips to increase interests and expand knowledge

 - Leave things lying around to be discovered.

 - Introduce things that are related or connected to a topic of interest.

 - Visit places of interest.
 You never know what may click or grab their attention.

 - Volunteer.
-We’ve been volunteering at a Farmer’s Market for 6 years.
-In the past two years, Marc has started eating a huge variety of fruits and vegetables from having been exposed to them in a work environment.
+We volunteered at a Farmer’s Market for 9 years.
+After 3 years, Marc started eating a huge variety of fruits and vegetables from having been exposed to them in a work environment.

 - Read and visit your local library.